neongreen/artyom.me/lens-over-tea-6.md

 Or “know your enemy”.
 If you already know what `makeLenses` etc do, you can [skip this part][Template Haskell] and start reading about Template Haskell itself.

-(I'm not going to mention `makeClasses` and `makeWrapped` because they aren't used often, but you should still be aware that I haven't mentioned everything there was to mention.)

 ## [`makeLenses`][]

 Lens uses TH in order to provide [`makeLenses`][] (and related functions), which you can use to automatically generate lenses for your types.
 Let's see it in action: